How to Create Anonymous Linked Pre/Post Surveys

 • Risk of transcription errors

-Method 4: Two surveys without linking
+Method 4: Two Surveys Without Linking

-Best for: When individual tracking isn't required
+Best for: When individual tracking is not required.

 1. Create separate pre and post surveys